Saturday, September 16, 2006

 WAHEGURU said...

 When I made women she had to be special.
 I made her shoulders strong enough to carry the weight of the world; yet, gentle enough to give comfort.
-I gave her an inner strength to endure childbirth and the rejection that many times comes from her children.

 I gave her a hardness that allows her to keep going when everyone gives up and take care of her family through sickness and fatigue without complaining.